 How to Get to the Isle of Skye

-There are several ways to reach the Isle of Skye, either by car, trains, bus or tours.
+There are several ways to reach the Isle of Skye, either by car, train, bus or tour.
 Driving is the best way to travel to the Isle of Skye simply because some attractions are located in remote areas and getting around the island without a car can be very difficult.

 Driving from Edinburgh and Glasgow to Portree can take more than 5 hours, so you can stay a night in Inverness or Fort William and then drive to the Isle of Skye.